CRYPTIC-THESIS/soft-eng-cryptic/README.md

 A Fuzzy-Logic module is added to give investment move suggestions.

 # Requirements #
-1. To run the application, the latest Visual Studio Code needs to be installed.
+1. To run the application, the latest Python version needs to be installed.

 2. A disk space of 2GB or more.

 3. Windows 10 or above

 4. Stable internet connection

+* Visual Studio Code is the recommended IDE to run the application

 # Installation #